QIF Circles of Discernment: Completed

 QIF Circles of Discernment: Active

 1) Bridging Polarity.
 This circle was started in response to the question of how Quakers can join others in responding to intense polarization in the US and other parts of the world.
-The circle’s initial effort has been to start creating a resource hub with links to individuals and groups who are engaged in similar activities.
+Here are links to individuals and groups who are engaged in similar activities.

 • “America, we need to talk” https://www.youtube.com/watch?v=TH9t7ud7Jgk – A video by Resetting the Table